anekasingh/Year-9-IT/README.md

 This project's purpose is to create a simple IOT device that takes a input, a potential meter, and generates a output based on the sensor.
 For our project, the response outputted when the sensor reached 3.3 amps was a button conected to a buzzer and light would activate and when this button was pressed, the LED light would turn on and the buzzer would start buzzing.
 The button would only execute these functions when pressed and there was 3.3 amps available in the current, otherwise when pressed the button would not excute any function

 The project was set up with a pico pi w board and a bread board.
 Attached to the board was one potentiometer, a green LED light, a buzzer, a button, 9 wires and 2 variable resistors.
 The light and the button work in the same circut and use 4 wires and both of the variable resistors.
 The potential meter uses 3 wires and is connected to the pico pi board and lastly the button works in a simple circut that only uses 2 wires.

+The aim of this project was to recreate the simple IOT device of a doorbell.
+The button, buzzer and light has a purpose to emulate this simple IOT device and using our sensor we